WebCrew/HumHub-Gamer-Theme/README.md

-#  humhub-themes-TodGmbH
+#  HumHub-Theme-TodGmbH

-I "WebCrew", did a lot of changes and fixed a lot of issues and bugs.
+I did a lot of changes and fixed a lot of issues and bugs.
 Theme is working nice with latest HumHub release!
 Version 1.0.1+

-!!Your help is urgently wanted to fix some of the few bugs which are left.
+!!Your help is urgently wanted to fix some of the few little bugs which are maybe left.